mtuomiko/citybikeapp/citybikeapp-backend/README.md

     * Started off using Micronaut since I wanted to see how these new AOT focused frameworks do.
 Original motivation came from when I was running a different project's Spring Boot backend on a free deployment at Render.com, and it took 5 minutes to start the container.
 Obviously the free tier had very limited resources but still.
 However, Micronaut seemed to not get traction, and I wanted to explore other options.
     * Tried to transition to Quarkus, but I also wanted API Interface / Controller code generation from OpenAPI specs.
 This ended up being a deepish rabbit hole with no solution in sight that would not require some string replacement "hacks" in order to create compilable classes.
 So basically I could not find a suitable generator that would work with a modern Quarkus version. (jaxrs-spec OpenAPI server generator)[https://openapi-generator.tech/docs/generators/jaxrs-spec] came close but that's still on `javax` namespace with no working option to use `jakarta`, so still not compatible.
 * "API first" for code-generation (not really a technology).
     * I'd argue that it's usually beneficial to tie the API specification to the actual code programmatically.
 It's much harder for the implementation to differ from the API spec when you have this connection, one way or other.
-Generating the API from code seemed to be straight-forward in simple cases, but actually writing the API descriptions etc. using annotations was exhausting work.
+Generating the API from code seemed to be straight-forward in simple cases, but actually writing the API descriptions etc. using annotations was cumbersome.
 So that's the motivation for generating code from the API.
+    * It's a trade-off.
+I'm currently veering back towards code-first approach.
+It places no limitations on
 * Build/tooling: Gradle
-    * Mostly familiar with this one vs maven
+    * Because Kotlin.
+Not a necessity but it's a more established choice in Kotlin-based projects.
 * Language: Kotlin
     * I just like it :)
 * Database: PostgreSQL.
 I've worked mostly with this RDBMS, and haven't really found a reason to explore other options.